chrisnas/DebuggingExtensions/README.md

 2. `gsose`: "***G**rand **S**on **O**f **S**trike **E**xtension*" for WinDBG that exposes the same commands (and more)

-3. `pstacks`: .NET Core console application that loads a dump file and shows merged parallel stacks
+3. `pstacks`: .NET Core console application that loads a dump file (+ attachs to a live process on Windows) and shows merged parallel stacks

+4. `ParallelStacks.Runtime`: .NET Assembly (and available as a nuget too) to let you build and render parallel stacks from your own code

 These projects depends on Nuget packages: